- December 14, 2016 9:00 am Regular Meeting

 * * *

 See photos of the destruction that 19 1/2 inches of rain can cause.
-Some of the roads pictured have only been repaired temporarily while we wait on delivery of materials to make permanent repairs.
+Some of the roads pictured in these scenes from some months ago had only been repaired temporarily while the county waited on delivery of materials to make permanent repairs.
 CLICK HERE.